 The skeleton’s burial

 Ava was discovered by archaeologist Robert Gourlay in 1987 in a grave cut into bedrock, where her bones were found alongside flint artefacts, a beaker and cow bones.
-Her remains underwent DNA analysis which initially indicated she had red blue eyes and red hair.
-However the latest, up-to-date analysis shows that Ava would actually have had brown eyes and black hair, meaning she might have looked markedly different to others in her community.
+Her remains underwent DNA analysis and Ava was initially given blue eyes and red hair, based using the modern local population as inspiration.
+However the latest, up-to-date DNA analysis shows that Ava would actually have had brown eyes and black hair, meaning she might have looked markedly different to others in her community.

 The findings, ‘Ava’: a Beaker-associated woman from a cist at Achavanich, Highland, and the story of her (re-)discovery and subsequent study, have now been published by the Society of Antiquaries of Scotland.